This makes sure your personal information is kept safe and secure.

 - your information is kept safe and secure.

-It controls how agencies can collect, use, share, store and give access to your information.
+It controls how organisations can collect, use, share, store and give access to your information.

 Your rights under the Privacy Act

-Agencies who collect, use and store personal information should:
+Organisations which collect, use, and store personal information should:

-- only collect the information they need for business purposes
+- only collect the information they need for a lawful business purpose

 - tell you what will happen if you don’t give your personal information